 - d) requested the Secretariat, jointly with the Advisory Bodies, and making use of States Parties, competent institutions and expertise available within the region, to develop regional strategies for the periodic reporting process as per the timetable established under c) above. - 204.
 The above-mentioned regional strategies should respond to specific characteristics of the regions and should promote coordination and synchronization between States Parties, particularly in the case of transboundary properties.
 The Secretariat will consult States Parties with regard to the development and implementation of those regional strategies. - 205.
 After the first six-year cycle of periodic reports, each region will be assessed again in the same order as indicated in the table above.
-Following the first six-year cycle, there may be a pause for evaluation to assess and revise the periodic reporting mechanism before a new cycle is initiated. - 206.
-The Format for the periodic reports by the States Parties consists This Format was adopted by the of two sections: - Section I refers to the legislative and administrative completion of the first cycle of a) provisions which the State Party has adopted and other this reason, the Format has not actions which it has taken for the application of the been revised.
-Convention, together with details of the experience acquired in this field.
+Following the first six-year cycle, there may be a pause for evaluation to assess and revise the periodic reporting mechanism before a new cycle is initiated. - The Format for the periodic reports by the States Parties consists of two sections:

+This Format was adopted by the Committee at its 22nd session (Kyoto 1998) and may be - a) Section I refers to the legislative and administrative provisions which the State Party has adopted and other actions which it has taken for the application of the Convention, together with details of the experience acquired in this field.
 This particularly concerns the general obligations defined in specific articles of the Convention. - b) Section II refers to the state of conservation of specific World Heritage properties located on the territory of the

-Committee at its 22nd session (Kyoto 1998) and may be revised following the
+This Format was adopted by the Committee at its 22nd session (Kyoto 1998) and may be revised following the completion of the first cycle of Periodic Reporting in 2006.
+For this reason, the Format has not been revised.